TrendyCode/Horiseon/README.md

 - Added alt text to images for better accessibility and usability.
 - Provided explanatory comments within the HTML document to enhance code understanding.
 - Reorganized the CSS code to follow a logical structure for ease of maintenance.
-- Separated and alphabetically ordered classes and elements within their respective groups.
 - Introduced comments to clearly delineate each separation.
 - Included a descriptive title for improved context and understanding.